Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Proof of the key proposition

 We have shown in \Cref{sec:strategy} how to reduce \Cref{thm:quantitative} to the weaker key \Cref{prop:key}.
-This section is devoted to the proof of \Cref{prop:key}: we explain the general strategy formulating some general propositions, to be proved in the next subsections.
-We first introduce the key notion of \emph{size biased measure}.
+This section is devoted to the proof of \Cref{prop:key}.
+We outline the strategy and state general propositions, which are proved in the following subsections.